 Welcome to the website of the Campaign for Borders Rail (CBR), the grassroots group set up in 1999 to make the case for restoring rail to the Borders – the only region of Britain without passenger trains.
 CBR’s key aim was realised on 6th November 2012 when the Scottish Government’s Transport Minister Keith Brown announced that Transport Scotland and Network Rail had concluded a deal to construct the new Borders Railway – bringing trains back after an absence of more than 45 years.

 The historic announcement of the Borders Railway contract signing by Transport Scotland and Network Rail also brought confirmation of the success of CBR’s campaign (together with the Waverley Route Trust) for Tweedbank station to be redesigned to accommodate tourist charter trains.
-The Tweedbank terminus platform tracks will now be extended to 350m length, enabling commercially viable 12-coach charters to use the Borders Railway – and bringing in new visitor spend to attractions such as Sir Walter Scott’s Abbotsford, Melrose and the Borders abbeys.
+The Tweedbank terminus platform tracks will now be extended to enable commercially viable 12-coach charters to use the railway – bringing in new visitor spend to attractions such as Sir Walter Scott’s Abbotsford, Melrose and the Borders abbeys.

 We invite you to join us in one last push to ensure that we get the best possible Borders Railway by 2015 – with high-quality walking and cycling access to the line’s stations and a new focus on the ‘community’ dimension of the railway.

 Key successes for CBR:

 A station at Stow – 2005 Saving the 1849 Stow station building from demolition Tweedbank station redesigned for charters ScotRail to accommodate charters in the timetable Pedestrian waiting time slashed at Gala road crossing A robust connection to the 06.25 Edinburgh-London

 Saving the 1849 Stow station building from demolition

 Pedestrian waiting time slashed at Gala road crossing